Agnieszkapatison/RAG-for-drug-pdf-files/README.md

 - check_locally.sh / check_locally.cmd → Ensures that local dependencies and pre-commit hooks are correctly configured.

 #  **Author**
-This project was developed and validated by **MSc.
-Pharmacist Agnieszka Wyłupek**.
+This project was developed and validated by **Agnieszka Wyłupek, M.Sc. in Pharmacy, licensed pharmacist**.

 ---